burkeholland/quick-start/src/chapters/chapter4.md

 ```
 >This layout will include two rows, one auto-sized according to its children's dimensions, and the other stretchable to allow for the expanding list.
 It will have three auto-stretching columns as the text field will occupy two columns and the button one column.

 Add a text field and a button to have a place to enter grocery items.
-The text field will have the id 'grocery' and is bound to the grocery object, has a hint that will show on the front end to help the user, will occupy one row and two columns.
+The text field will have the id 'grocery' and is bound to the grocery object.
+It has a hint that will show on the front end to help the user, and will occupy one row and two columns.
 The button will have a tap event - `tap` and will occupy the initial row as well and the third column - remember numbering of rows and columns starts at zero.
 Add these two lines after the GridLayout initial tag:

 ```
 	<TextField id="grocery" text="{{ grocery }}" hint="Enter a grocery item" row="0" colspan="2" />